EVNex review

 The Evnex E2 is only capable of solar-only smart charging when rooftop solar is sending over 1.5kW of surplus power into the grid.
 The larger your solar system, the more often this will occur.
 Requiring this much surplus solar power is normal for single-phase smart EV chargers.

 Depending on your electricity plan, charging with solar power can save over 30 cents per kWh compared to using grid electricity.
 But if your electricity plan has low rates during the day, the savings will be less and plans with low daytime rates are becoming more common.
-An EV will also have to be parked at home during the day at least some of the time to take advantage of smart charging.
+An EV will also have to be parked at home at least some of the time during the day to take advantage of smart charging.

 Emissions App